li-bw18/PhaProtFunc-ESM/README.md

 ## Description ##

-A deep learning model for the annotation of phage proteins.
+A pipeline for the annotation of phage proteins.

-Two levels of annotation:
+Two steps of annotation (Both the tradtional alignment and the AI-based prediction):

+1 BLASTP to RefSeq phage proteins with known functions (results in 'start_blastp_result.txt')

+2 Annotation based on deep learning models

 (1) Binary: PVP (phage virion proteins, structural proteins) or non-PVP

 (2-1) Multi-class prediction of PVP: major head, minor head, neck, major tail, minor tail, tail sheath, baseplate, tail fiber

-(2-2) Multi-label prediction of non-PVP: endonuclease, polymerase, terminase, helicase, lysin, exonuclease, reductase, holin, kinase, methyltransferase, primase, ligase, synthase, integrase, hydrolase, others (more classes in the future)
+(2-2) Multi-label prediction of non-PVP: endonuclease, polymerase, terminase, helicase, lysin, exonuclease, reductase, holin, kinase, methyltransferase, primase, ligase, synthase, integrase, hydrolase, others (use BLASTP to further annotate 'others' proteins, and the results are in 'others_blastp_result.txt')

 ## Steps to predict ##